pkgxdev/pkgx/README.md

 absolutely bundle and deploy tea’s prefix with your software.
 We designed it so that it would be easier for you to do this than anything that has come before.

+## Will you support platform `foo`

+We want to support *all* platforms.
+Start a [discussion] and let’s talk about how to move forward with that.

 ## I have another question